 “The lightning bugs… remember the lightning bugs on Grandpa’s farm?
 How we used to sit on the porch and watch them?”

-That bit of family lore lights up the eyes of those who witnessed the spectacle; but, our words, our mere descriptors, lack the power required to stretch our cloak of wonderment around the children who arrived too late —long after the farm was sold and the fireflies had dissolved into their final night.
+That bit of family lore lights up the eyes of those who witnessed the spectacle; but, our words, our mere descriptors, lack the power required to stretch our cloak of wonderment around the children who arrived too late to the family — born long after the farm was sold and the fireflies had dissolved into their final night.

 In place of words, however, I offer this mandala piece, titled Fireflies and Memory, with the assurance that there were thousands of fireflies — thousands upon thousands upon thousands, to be exact — lifting from the creek in a world that lives on only in memory.